Module 3 - Trouble Shooting Performance and Implementing a Standard Operating Environment

 Administrators will often need to maintain a Satellite Server for a long period of time, as the Satellite Server becomes an integral part of their organization’s infrastructure.

-The primary goal of this scenario is to investigate performance and maintainance configurations for the Satellite Server, correct misconfigurations, and automate maintainance cycles as part of the Standard Operating Environment Method of deploying Red Hat Satellite.
+The primary goal of this scenario is to investigate performance and maintenance configurations for the Satellite Server, correct misconfigurations, and automate maintenance cycles as part of the Standard Operating Environment Method of deploying Red Hat Satellite.

 Executing the Lab Script